chaos-mesh/chaos-mesh/website/docs/overview.md

 sidebar_label: Overview
 ---

-Welcome to the chaos-mesh documentation!
+Welcome to the Chaos Mesh documentation!

 Chaos Mesh is a cloud-native Chaos Engineering platform that orchestrates chaos on Kubernetes environments.
 At the current stage, it has the following components: